dtcenter/METplotpy/docs/Users_Guide/hovmoeller.rst

    **Required Packages** section above.

-* Set the METPLOTPY_BASE environment variable to point to *$METPLOTPY_SOURCE/METplotpy*. where $METPLOTPY_SOURCE is the directory where you saved the METplotpy source code (e.g. /home/someuser).
+* Set the METPLOTPY_BASE environment variable to point to *$METPLOTPY_BASE*. where $METPLOTPY_BASE is the directory where you saved the METplotpy source code (e.g. /home/someuser).

   For the ksh environment:

   .. code-block:: ini

-    export METPLOTPY_BASE=$METPLOTPY_SOURCE/METplotpy
+    export METPLOTPY_BASE=$METPLOTPY_BASE

   For the csh environment:

   .. code-block:: ini

-    setenv METPLOTPY_BASE $METPLOTPY_SOURCE/METplotpy
+    setenv METPLOTPY_BASE $METPLOTPY_BASE

 * Run the following on the command line:

 .. code-block:: ini

-   python $METPLOTPY_SOURCE/METplotpy/metplotpy/plots/hovmoeller/hovmoeller.py --config $WORKING_DIR/hovmoeller_defaults.yaml --datadir $WORKING_DIR/data/hovmoeller  --input precip.erai.sfc.1p0.2x.2014-2016.nc
+   python $METPLOTPY_BASE/metplotpy/plots/hovmoeller/hovmoeller.py --config $WORKING_DIR/hovmoeller_defaults.yaml --datadir $WORKING_DIR/data/hovmoeller  --input precip.erai.sfc.1p0.2x.2014-2016.nc

-where $METPLOTPY_SOURCE is the directory where you are storing the METplotpy source code and $WORKING_DIR is the directory where you have read and write permissions and where you are storing all your input data and where you copied the default config file.
+where $METPLOTPY_BASE is the directory where you are storing the METplotpy source code and $WORKING_DIR is the directory where you have read and write permissions and where you are storing all your input data and where you copied the default config file.